johndoe2012/Linuxman/ch2-files.md

 # regular expression, note it matches full path
 # thus path before filename needs to be included in the pattern
 $ find <path> -regex ".*/[a-f0-9\-]\{36\}\.jpg"
-# file accessed in the past 2 minutes
+# file accessed in the less than 2 minutes
 $ find <path> -amin -2 -print
-# file hasn't been accessed for 60 days
+# file hasn't been changed for 60 days (changed greater than 60 days)
-$ find <path> -atime +60
+$ find <path> -ctime +60
 # find by directory type
 $ find <path> -type d
 # find by permission